-Duplication of Benefits for NFIP funds are verified by a search of the data provided by NFIP for the flood.
-The system will search by damaged residence address.

-If an NFIP match is found, the Building payment amount provided by NFIP will be considered a duplication of benefit.
+DOB for NFIP funds are verified by a search of the FEMA IA dataset provided by NFIP.
+The WV VOAD will search by damaged residence address.
+If an NFIP match is found, the building payment (real property) amount provided by NFIP will be considered a DOB.
 NFIP payments for contents will not be counted as a DOB.
-If no NFIP match for a Building payment is found, the duplication of benefit amount will be considered zero.
+If no NFIP match for real property is found, the DOB amount will be considered zero.